Welcome to The Meadows Foundation

 We are a private family foundation on a mission to improve the quality and circumstances of life for the people of Texas now and in the future.

 Al and Virginia Meadows believed all Texans deserve the same gift they were afforded – the opportunity to live a happy, healthy, and productive life.

 Algur Hurtle Meadows was born in Vidalia, Georgia, in 1899.
-Virginia Stuart Garrison was born in Ryan, Oklahoma, in 1902 and spent most of her youth in Shreveport, Louisiana.
+Virginia Garrison Stuart was born in Ryan, Oklahoma, in 1902 and spent time with her family in Shreveport, Louisiana.
 After moving around the south, Al also settled in Shreveport, where they met.
 They married in 1922.
 Al worked for Standard Oil by day and studied law at night.